wiredopposite/tusb_gamepad/README.md

 #define UART0_TX_PIN 16
 #define UART0_RX_PIN 17

-#endif // TUSB_GAMEPAD_CONFIG_H_
+#endif // _TUSB_GAMEPAD_CONFIG_H_
 ```
-The library will automatically redefine some things in your tusb_config.h file based on your choices here to make sure everything works properly with your settings.
+The library will automatically redefine some things in your tusb_config.h file to make sure everything works properly with tusb_gamepad.

 ## Usage
 This library is still in very eary development so usage is subject to change.